5 tips for expanding your digital business to new market

 - Register your company for VAT in the countries you sell

-- Identify your customer correctly using applicable local tax rules
+- Identify your customer correctly and using suitable local tax rules